Funky Airstreams & Tiny Cabins: Where to Go Glamping This Fall

 COVID updates: Some amenities are currently operating at reduced capacity, and unvaccinated guests are asked to continue wearing masks and social distancing.
 Learn more about the precautions Caravan Outpost is taking here.

 Rates start at $199/night

 Camp on an old gold mining settlement near Mount Rushmore, stay in a safari tent minutes away from the Grand Canyon, or go glamping on the outskirts of the Zion National Park in Utah.
 Under Canvas offers seven destinations near iconic National Parks and monuments—you’re outdoors, but still get to enjoy creature comforts.
 Each luxury (and eco-friendly!) campsite can accommodate up to 7 guests, and is furnished with plush mattresses, nice linens, and a wood-burning stove.
 Feeling adventurous?
 You can book a package at any of their locations to include activities like white water rafting down the Colorado River or a Jeep tour of the Grand Canyon.

 COVID updates: Under Canvas is offering a streamlined check-in process and has implemented hand sanitizing stations throughout their camps.
 Unvaccinated guests are required to wear face masks while inside main lobby tents.
 Find additional details here.

 Rates start at $100/night

-COVID updates: El Cosmico is encouraging guests to limit interactions in town and instead suggests excursions that support social distancing, like a road trip to Prada Marfa or a hike at Big Bend.
-Additionally, El Cosmico is offering add-ons including local restaurant and grocery delivery to limit person-to-person contact.
-Click here for more info.
+COVID updates: El Cosmico encourages guests to limit interactions in town and instead suggests excursions that support social distancing, like a road trip to Prada Marfa or a hike at Big Bend.
+As the Bunkhouse Group continues to monitor the situation, cancellation policies may vary.
+More info here.